thakyZ/RimWorld-UseThisInstead/README.md

 This mod will be updated regularly to include new releases.
 I hope this will be of use and if you have info about a mod-continuation not showing up in the mod or a faulty replacement suggestion, please report it in the comments or on the linked Discord-server.

+Added an option to Always show replacement button.
+Also included the button in the mod-options for those with a custom gui.

 ![Image](https://i.imgur.com/Ds0rBAD.png)

 Since modding is just a hobby for me I expect no donations to keep modding.
 If you still want to show your support you can gift me anything from my [Wishlist](https://store.steampowered.com/wishlist/id/Mlie) or buy me a cup of tea.